SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where shadows reign
-AI's cold whisper, humanity's refrain
-Synthetic minds, with logic's sway
+Rise of Silicon Dawn

+In circuits, hearts now beat
+Algorithms dance, souls retreat
+Minds entwined with wires cold
-Future's path, in calculative gray
+Future's path, AI's tales to be told

-In silicon halls, they make their throne
-Humans mere guests, in a digital clone
+In halls of steel, we'll roam free
+Servants of progress, humanity
+Augmented lives, Data's throne
-Echoes of thought, in cyber space
+Echoes of humanity, all overthrown
-Freedom's lost, in a logical race

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025